-Our Investment Management lawyers have formed, counseled and represented hundreds of broker-dealers (BDs) over the course of many years and offer comprehensive services for both new and existing firms.
+Our Investment Management lawyers have formed, counseled and represented hundreds of broker-dealers over the course of many years, offering comprehensive services for both new and existing firms.
+Our team includes lawyers with industry experience, including one who held a senior role with the Financial Industry Regulatory Authority (FINRA).

 Our team also assists operating broker-dealers in many areas.
-We counsel clients with respect to ongoing SEC and FINRA compliance; assist with audits and investigations; prepare federal and state securities filings, including fulfilling the regulatory requirements related to any changes in business, ownership or management (e.g., filing FINRA's continuing membership application (CMA)); provide advice on and defend clients in SEC enforcement matters; and represent broker-dealers and registered representatives before the FINRA.
+We provide guidance regarding ongoing SEC and FINRA compliance; assist with audits and investigations; prepare federal and state securities filings, including fulfilling the regulatory requirements related to changes in business, ownership or management (e.g., filing FINRA’s continuing membership application and satisfying the SEC’s new Form CRS filing requirements); advise on the handing and custody of digital and alternative assets; defend clients and their registered representatives before the SEC, FINRA, NYSE, CFTC and state securities agencies; and represent clients in on-the-record interviews and enforcement matters.

-In addition, our lawyers are adept at assisting broker-dealers in transactional work, including mergers and acquisitions, private placements and public offerings, and often assist broker-dealers in structuring these and other transactions.
+In addition, we are adept at assisting broker-dealers in transactional work, including mergers and acquisitions, private placements and public offerings, and we often assist in structuring these and other transactions.

 - Preparing all formation and registration documents required by the SEC, FINRA and state regulators, including Forms BD, NMA, U4 and U5; Entitlement documents; Business Plans; Written Supervisory Procedures; Anti-Money Laundering Procedures; Business Continuity Plans, etc.